Colorado Beauty Quilt Block: Your Piece-by-Piece Path to a Quilting Panorama🖼️

 The repeated unit is a combination of a Flying Geese and a rectangle with half square triangles.
 Both are simple to make using basic piecing techniques.

-Neither requires any special tools or rulers.
+Neither requires any special tools nor rulers.
 (YEAH!)

-On this page, you'll learn how to make the block using connectors corners (there is a link to learn how to paper piece the unit, too!)
+On this page, you'll learn how to make the block using Folded Corners (there is a link to learn how to paper piece the unit, too!)

-The beauty of connector corners (sometimes called 'sew and flip' or 'stitch 'n flip') is that you start out essentially with a fabric foundation that is cut the exact size.
+The beauty of Folded Corners (sometimes called 'sew and flip' or 'stitch 'n flip') is that you start out essentially with a fabric foundation that is cut the exact size.
 It is a part of the block and there as a reference the whole time.
 Saaaa-Weet!

 Towards the bottom of the page are other blocks that use the same units.
 If you like making a Colorado Beauty, you just might like making those, too!